-What is Involved in this online CISA Course?
+What is Involved in this online CISA training?

-Our CISA online training class provides you with all the knowledge you need to become an information systems auditor and to pass the exam for certification.
-The course is a comprehensive study of the auditing process including:
+Our CISA training provides you with all the knowledge you need to be eligible to work in a professional information systems auditing role and pass the CISA certification exam.
+The course is a comprehensive study of the auditing process, including:

-While there are no prerequisites for this CISA course, it is suggested that you have previous work experience in IS audit, control, assurance, or security, as previous professional work experience is required to become certified.
+While there are no prerequisites for this CISA course, it is suggested that you have previous work experience in information security audit, control, assurance, or security, as previous professional work experience is required to become certified.

 Why Get CISA Certification?

-Employees who are CISA certified are seen as knowledgeable, with skills including ensuring compliance, managing vulnerabilities, and instituting control.
-Additionally, benefits of achieving CISA certification include:
+Employees who are CISA certified are seen as knowledgeable, with skills including auditing information systems, ensuring compliance, managing vulnerabilities, and instituting control.
+Additionally, the benefits of achieving CISA certification include: